teamdfir/sift-bootstrap/README.md

 If you have a unique issue, please create a new Issue, and include the output of your terminal from the bootstrap script down until the error.

+If you are getting apt-get errors, please make sure that the GUI package manager is not running.

 Credit
 ======